 Legislation (H.R.
-5905) to repeal the ETI has been introduced in the House this year, but not in the Senate.
+5095) to repeal the ETI has been introduced in the House this year, but not in the Senate.
 This House bill is opposed by a number of big U.S. companies such as Boeing, Microsoft, and Caterpillar.
-Several influential Senators have proposed establishment of a working group to study the issue further, lending support to the view that the dispute will not be fixed this year.
+Several influential Senators have created a bipartisan working group to study the feasibility of other solutions.
+Prominently mentioned are negotiations within the Doha Round that would seek to change world trade rules affecting the tax treatment of export earnings.
+However, the divisions in Congress and in the private sector concerning the best approach to bring U.S. laws in conformity with WTO rules likely means that the dispute will not be settled any time soon.
 (For further discussion, see CRS Report RS20746, Export Tax Benefits and the WTO.)